Fabrizio8535/amazon-clone/Amazon-Clone readme.txt

 ----------------Pushing the Orders to the DB-------------------------- -Go to Firebase -> FireStore -> Create FireStore -> Start in Test mode -In Payment.js, imported the {db} and implemented it after payment process..
+- In Orders.js, implemented the db fetch so we can display the orders in the Orders page.
+-------------Displaying the Order in orders page--------------------- -Pass the 'Order' component in Orders.js
+-Create new file called "Order.js" with its css file and accept the props "{order}".
+- Install something called moments using "npm install moment" inside the amazon-clone directory and use 'import moment from "moment"' in Order.js.
+-Complete Order.js so that it displays the ordered items and total...
+-Styling in the Orders and Order.css
+-To hide the "Remove from basket" button, pass the hideButton prop in CheckoutProduct [Line 22 in Order.js].
+And In CheckoutProduct.js, use it as conditional rendering to render out that button.